adamgiebl/parcel-boilerplate/README.md

-# parcel-boilerplate
-Project boilerplate with parcel and automatic deploying into the GitHub pages branch
+Project boilerplate with parcel and automatic deployment into the GitHub pages branch.
+SCSS included.

+## How to use
+- link scss files directly inside index.html or import them in javascript